LESSON PLAN

 BENEFITS

-• Gain critical understanding an global environmental issue.
+• Gain critical understanding on global environmental issues.

 • Exercise self-reflection skills.